 In order to evaluate the performance of our new method, we generate data from a random vector $X = (X_O, X_H)$ in the domain of attraction of a latent \HR{} multivariate Pareto distribution $Y$ with the precision matrix $\Theta^\star \in \mathbb{R}^{p+h \times p+h}$, $p$ observed variables $O = \{1,2,\dots,p\}$ and $h$ latent variables $H = \{p+1,\dots,p+h\}$.
 We choose to simulate $X$ from the \HR{} max-stable distribution with the same precision matrix $\Theta^\star$, which is well-known to be in the domain of attraction of $Y$; see \cite{res2008} for details.
 The simulation can be done efficiently with the method in \cite{dombry2016}.

-We specify the sub-graph $\mathcal{G}_0 = (E_O,O)$ among the observed variables to be a cycle graph and set $\Theta_{ij}^\star$ to $-2$ for every $(i,j) \in E_O$ and zero otherwise.
-The latent variables are not connected in the joint graph so that $\Theta^\star_{ij} = 0$ for every $i,j \in H, i\neq j$.
+We specify the sub-graph $\mathcal{G}_O = (E_O,O)$ among the observed variables to be a cycle graph and set $\Theta_{ij}^\star$ to $-2$ for every $(i,j) \in E_O$ and zero otherwise.
+The latent variables are not connected in the joint graph, so $\Theta^\star_{ij} = 0$ for every $i,j \in H, i\neq j$.
 We connect each latent variable node $i \in H$ to every $k \in O$ satisfying $k = i-(p+1)+\zeta{h}$ for some positive integer $\zeta$ (thus every latent variable is connected to a distinct set of observed variables in the graph).
-The corresponding entries $\Theta^\star_{ik}$ in the precision matrix are chosen uniformly at random from the interval $[30/\sqrt{p+h},60/\sqrt{p+h}]$.
-Finally, we set the diagonal entries of $\Theta^\star$ so that it has the all-ones vector is in its null space.
-Appendix \ref{sec:additional_exp} shows results for a setting where the subgraph among the observed variables is generated according to an Erd\H{o}s--R\'enyi graph.
+The corresponding entries $\Theta^\star_{ik}$ in the precision matrix are chosen uniformly at random from the interval $[50/\sqrt{p+h},75/\sqrt{p+h}]$.
+Finally, we set the diagonal entries of $\Theta^\star$ to have the all-ones vector in its null space.
+Appendix \ref{sec:additional_exp_different_graph_structure} shows results for a setting where the subgraph among the observed variables is generated according to an Erd\H{o}s--R\'enyi graph.